Climate Preparedness and Resilience Community of Practice

 Risk Management Center (RMC)

 The Risk Management Center (RMC) was established to improve management controls over infrastructure decisions, serve as an independent advisor to senior leadership, maintain and develop risk competencies, and ensure consistency in processes, application of criteria and decision-making.
+The RMC is the designated Review Management Organization (RMO) for modification of a dam or levee that does not require specific project authorization, and for projects expected to require a safety assurance review during implementation.

 - Ecosystem Management and Restoration Research Program (EMRRP) Overview (27 January)